 During surgery, the normal anatomy of the hip joint will be restored, refitting the femoral head into the hip socket.

 Typically, surgery is not carried out right away.
-Your doctor may delay the procedure for a few days to make sure your overall condition is stable enough to undergo surgery.
+Your surgeon may delay the procedure for a few days to make sure your overall condition is stable enough to undergo surgery.

 Acetabular fractures take a long time to fully heal, with most patients fully recovering in 9 to 12 months.
 Outcomes vary by patient, depending on factors like: